-- A. The Plan provides for the allocation of free Shares to Plan Recipients; - B. The Recipients of the Plan are the employees of INWIT, with the exclusion of recipients of the LTI Plan, including the Chief Executive Officer, the General Manager, the first line reporting to the Chief Executive Officer and/or the General Manager, and executives with strategic responsibilities.
-It should also be noted that all members of the Board of Directors are also excluded from the beneficiaries of the PAD; - C. Each Employee may receive Free Shares and may purchase Shares under the Option up to a maximum total number of 150 Shares for each year of the Plan; - D. The allotment of these Shares will take place using treasury shares deriving from purchases made by the Company (buy back); The number of Shares Purchased will depend on the level of participation in the Option by the Employees, to whose generality the Option is directed.
-In any case, the maximum measure is already fixed at 100,000 Shares corresponding to approximately 0.01% of the Company's share capital; - E. The Plan is structured in two annual cycles (first half of 2023 and first half of 2024) and consists (i) of a free allocation of Shares to Employees pursuant to, and in particular, of 50 Shares for each Employee for each Plan year, for a maximum total number of 33,000 Shares and (ii) a Share Purchase Option, reserved for Employees pursuant to, at a discount of 10% to the Normal Value of the Share at the opening of the Option Period, within the maximum limit of 100 Shares for each Employee, for each Plan year, for a maximum total number of 67,000 Shares.
-These Shares will be treasury Shares in the Company's portfolio, subject to special deeds of disposal.
-Neither the purchase of Shares under the Option nor the initial free allocation are related to performance indicators; - P. Free Shares and Purchased Shares will be fully enjoyed at the time of allotment or purchase, as applicable. - limited to Free Shares, there is a lock-up period of 24 months from the allotment; - the divestment of the investment within three years of the purchase (of the Purchased Shares) and/or the free allocation (of the Free Shares) will result in the Employee forfeiting the preferential tax regime referred to in Article 51, paragraph 2, letter g) of the Consolidated Law on Income Taxes, provided for broad-based shareholding plans.
+- the Plan provides for the allocation of free Shares to Plan Recipients; - the Recipients of the Plan are the employees of INWIT, with the exclusion of recipients of the LTI Plan, including the Chief Executive Officer, the General Manager, the first line reporting to the Chief Executive Officer and/or the General Manager, and executives with strategic responsibilities.
+It should also be noted that all members of the Board of Directors are also excluded from the beneficiaries of the PAD; - each Employee may receive Free Shares and may purchase Shares under the Option up to a maximum total number of 150 Shares for each year of the Plan; - the allotment of these Shares will take place using treasury shares deriving from purchases made by the Company (buy back); The number of Shares Purchased will depend on the level of participation in the Option by the Employees, to whose generality the Option is directed.
+In any case, the maximum measure is already fixed at 100,000 Shares corresponding to approximately 0.01% of the Company's share capital; - the Plan is structured in two annual cycles (first half of 2023 and first half of 2024) and consists (i) of a free allocation of Shares to Employees pursuant to, and in particular, of 50 Shares for each Employee for each Plan year, for a maximum total number of 33,000 Shares and (ii) a Share Purchase Option, reserved for Employees pursuant to, at a discount of 10% to the Normal Value of the Share at the opening of the Option Period, within the maximum limit of 100 Shares for each Employee, for each Plan year, for a maximum total number of 67,000 Shares, These Shares will be treasury Shares in the Company's portfolio, subject to special deeds of disposal.
+Neither the purchase of Shares under the Option nor the initial free allocation are related to performance indicators; free Shares and Purchased Shares will be fully enjoyed at the time of allotment or purchase, as applicable:

+- limited to Free Shares, there is a lock-up period of 24 months from the allotment; - provided for broad-based shareholding plans.